wajdiail/Traffic-Sign-Classifier/untitled.md

 ##### Greyscale:

 In the paper “Traffic Sign Recognition with Multi-Scale Convolutional Networks”, Pierre Sermanet and Yann LeCun mentioned that using color channels did not seem to improve the classification accuracy.
-Hence RGB image is converted into greyscale images which decreases the number of features.
+Hence RGB image is converted into greyscale images which also decreases the number of features.

 ##### Normalization:

-This is commonly used in most of the machine learning problem.
+Normalization is commonly used in most of the machine learning problem.
 It is to have zero mean and standard deviation which helps to penalize the losses more and reward the correct predictions less.
+This also aids gradient descent.

 ##### Min Max scaling:

-This technique scales the feature values between 0 and 1.
+Min-max technique scales the feature values between 0 and 1.
 This also a requirement for adaptvie historgram equaliztion used as the last step of preprocessing pipeline.

 ##### Adaptive Histogram Equalization:

 As a last step, adaptive histogram equalization is applied to increase the contrast of the greyscale images.
-This improved the exposure of darker images at same time not over exposuring other images.
-This method was also used in the paper...
+This improves the exposure of darker images at same time not over exposuring other images.
+This method is also used in the paper “Traffic Sign Recognition with Multi-Scale Convolutional Networks”, by Pierre Sermanet and Yann LeCun

 ###### Visualziation of dataset after applying adaptive equalziation: